In this section

 Ensure the caregivers are provided with adequate supplies and are aware of how to care for stoma site - this includes daily cleaning of the site and dressing changes as required.
 Advise the family/caregiver to contact the hospital and/or medical team if there are any signs of infection at the stoma site including any:

-If stoma site remains open the family are advised to carefully supervise their child around water to avoid aspiration.
+If stoma site remains open the family are advised to carefully supervise their child around water and ensure an occlusive dressing is in place to prevent accidental aspiration.

 Ensure all written documentation related to the management of a patient with a tracheostomy is in accordance with the RCH documentation policy.